-In the rest of this section, we provide an overview of the data structure.
-The underlined parts of the text refer to primitive data structure operations supported by Lemma~\ref{lemma-main}, presented in Section~\ref{section:the-backbone-of-the-data-structure}.
+In the rest of this section, we provide an overview of the algorithm.
+The \underline{underlined parts} of the text refer to primitive data structure operations supported by Lemma~\ref{lemma-main}, presented in Section~\ref{section:the-backbone-of-the-data-structure}.

-\paragraphb{The data structure.} The hierarchy \H{} naturally defines a rooted forest (not to be confused with the spanning forest), which is called the \emph{hierarchy forest}, and contains several \emph{hierarchy trees}.
-We abuse notation and say that $\H$ refers to this hierarchy forest, together with several auxiliary data structures supporting operations on the forest.
-The nodes in $\H$ are the $i$-components for all $1\le i\le \dmax$.
+\paragraph{The Data Structure.} The hierarchy \H{} naturally defines a rooted forest (not to be confused with the maximum spanning forest), which is called the \emph{hierarchy forest}, and contains several \emph{hierarchy trees}.
+We abuse notation and say that $\H$ refers to this hierarchy forest, together with several auxiliary data structures supporting operations on the hierarchy forest.
+The nodes in $\H$ are the $i$-components for all $i\in [1,\dmax]$.
 The roots of the hierarchy trees are nodes in $\hat V_0$, representing 1-components.
-The set of nodes at depth $i$ is exactly $\hat V_i$.
-The set of children of a node $v^i$ at depth $i$ is $\{u^{i+1}\in \hat V_{i+1}\ |\ u^i=v^i\}$.
+The set of nodes at depth $i$ in $\H$ is exactly $\hat V_i$.
+The set of children of a node $v^i \in \hat V_i$ is $\{u^{i+1}\in \hat V_{i+1}\ |\ u^i=v^i\}$.
 The leaves are nodes in $\hat V_{\dmax} = V$.
 See Figure~\ref{fig:hierarchy-example} for an example.
 The nodes in $\H$ are called \emph{$\H$-nodes}, and the roots are called \emph{$\H$-roots}.
-Each non-leaf $\H$-node $v$ is associated with a binary local tree, implicitly supporting operations between $v$ and its \emph{$\H$-children} (See Section~\ref{section:local-trees}).